dalen/ssh-auth-github/README.md

 You can also create a `ssh-auth-github.ini` in this directory and build a container with it using `docker build . -t sshtunnel`.
 That will create a container running SSH and only allow tunneling as the `tunnel` user.

+## Limitations

+It only fetches the first 100 users in the team and the first 100 keys for each user.
+It does not yet attempt to do pagination to fetch more than that.

+There is no caching, so you might run in to request limits.
+A simple way to do caching is to run this as a cron job and write out the results to the `authorized_keys` file, instead of running it as a `AuthorizedKeysCommand`.

 ## Related work: